AkshithSagar/MyMovieList/API_Documentation.md

 <img width="935" alt="getUserCookie" src="https://user-images.githubusercontent.com/46960754/161306194-9903382e-a94b-4d63-82c5-cef5baf99a49.png">

-It can be accessed directily using the GET service - http://localhost:3000/user

-## User Logout
-* In the last sprint, we logged in a user and generated a cookie for it.
-In this sprint, we implemented the logout functionality.
+### POST - Logout
+* This endpoint is for logging out a user.
 * A user will automatically log out after 24 hours, but a logout can also be manually triggered.
-* There is no request body for this endpoint as it automatically finds the cookie from the system and deletes it.
+* There is no request body for this endpoint as it automatically retrieves the cookie from the system and deletes it.
 * The endpoint is http://localhost:3000/logout

-## User and Movie mapping
+## User and Movie Mapping
-Until the last sprint we were maintaining the user and movie data, there was no link between the two tables.
-In this sprint, we created a movies_status table that maintains the unique user ID, the corresponding unique movie ID and the status of that movie for the user (completed, watching, plan to watch, etc).
+After creating the users and movies, the next step is to map the user to their respective movie.
+We created a movies_status table that maintains the unique user ID, the corresponding unique movie ID and the status of that movie for the user (completed, watching, plan to watch, etc).
 The two IDs act as foreign keys and link the movies_status table to the user table as well as the movie table.
-Based on this, the following services have developed this sprint -

-### Set Movie Status (for the user)
+### POST - setMovieStatus
 * This service adds the user id and movie id as well as the current status of the movie for the user to the database.
 * The POST endpoint is http://localhost:3000/setMovieStatus
 * The request body for this endpoint is as follows -